Pool filters are essential to maintaining a clean and safe swimming pool.

 One of the main advantages of cartridge filters is their efficiency in removing small particles from the pool water.

-They can capture particles as small as 10-15 microns, which is much smaller than what sand filters can capture.
+They can capture particles as small as 10-15 microns, much smaller than what sand filters can capture.
 Additionally, cartridge filters have a larger surface area than sand filters, which means they can hold more debris before needing to be cleaned or replaced.

 Depending on the size of the filter and the frequency of pool use, the cartridge may need to be cleaned every few weeks to once a month.
 Additionally, cartridge filters may require more frequent replacement than sand or DE filters, which can be an added cost.